 Step 2: Install Bash-Completion

-Once Homebrew is installed, you can use it to install bash-completion.
-This can be achieved with the following command:
+Once Homebrew is installed on your macOS, you can use it to install bash-completion.
+This can be done by executing the following command:

 brew install bash-completion